Second Story in the Community

 Who is eligible?

-The Family Resource Centers and Teen Center serve drop ins and anyone is welcome to receive services.
-The Safe Youth Projects welcome youth depending on space in the program.
-Our after-school programs are intended for youth who do not have another safe place to go and whose families cannot afford other resources for them and the Family Resource Centers are intended for adults having trouble meeting their basic needs or navigating community services available to them.
+The Family Resource Centers serve community members on a drop-in basis.
+And anyone is welcome to receive services, but especially those who have trouble meeting their basic needs or navigating community resources available to them.
+The Teen Center and Safe Youth Projects welcome youth depending on their ages and the space in the program.
+Our after-school programs are intended for youth who do not have another safe place to go and whose families cannot afford other resources for them.

 Our impact: